THE REFUGEES BIO

 Their second CD, THREE, was released in January 2012 on Wabuho Records (Burnside Distribution) and in April in Europe (Blue Rose Records).
 Three features the trademark Refugees sound but with the addition of drums (Scott Babcock) and special featured performances on fiddle by the world-renowned Sam Bush.
 Since it’s release Three has garnered rave reviews and charted in the Top 10 on Roots Music Report for many months.

-The Refugees recorded and released a rockin' seasonal song "This Christmas" in the fall of 2014 which is sure to become a yearly standard on the Holiday Charts.
-They are currently working on a new CD to be released some time in 2016, along with performing some live dates to support the release.
+The Refugees recorded and released a rockin' seasonal song "This Christmas" in the fall of 2014 which is becoming a yearly standard on the Holiday Charts.
+They are currently working on a new CD to be released in late 2018,

 Cidny Bullens (formerly Cindy) got started as a studio back-up singer for Bob Crewe and then toured with Elton John after a chance meeting at a Hollywood party.
 Cindy garnered two Grammy Award nominations for her work on the Grease Movie Soundtrack and her own album Desire Wire, has had several Nashville co-writes on the Country charts, scored the Award-winning documentary Space Between Breaths, and wrote the musical Islands which appeared on Broadway as a special tribute after 9/11.
 Cindy's album Somewhere Between Heaven and Earth (1999) won AFIM's Best Rock Album in 2000 and became a worldwide phenomenon for bereaved parents.
 Cidny premiered his one person show Somewhere Between: Not an Ordinary Life. in February, 2016 in Santa Fe, NM.
 He has had successful runs in Nashville (where the show was voted Best Solo Show for 2016 by The Nashville Scene) and Portland, ME.
 The show is booked around the country in 2017, with hopes of an Off-Broadway run in 2018.